Hvass-Labs/FinanceOps/README.md

 Note that you will need to run this every time you login to Google Colab.

+### Run in Docker

+Because many of these Notebooks and some of the Python packages also read/write data on the local disk, you would need to create so-called Docker volumes to enable persistent data-storage on your local disk.
+The instructions for setting this up would be complicated, and it seems much easier to run the Notebooks using one of the other methods above.

 ## Data Sources

 - Recent share-price and fundamental data from [SimFin](https://github.com/SimFin/simfin).